-What are the differences, when should you consider cloud over premise based VoIP, and when does it make financial sense to make the jump?
+What are the differences, when should you consider cloud over premise based VoIP new phone system, and when does it make financial sense to make the jump?

 To begin with, a company needs to take a thorough look at what their communication system is doing today, how it operates, and how the users interact with it.
 Here are a few thoughts to start that process: